-Gaston County is located in the South-Central Piedmont section of North Carolina.
+Carolina.
 It is bounded on the east by the Catawba River and Mecklenbur County, on the west by Cleveland County, on the north by Lincoln County ar on the south by York County, South Carolina.
 Gaston was formed from the lower portion of Lincoln County in 1846.
 Early settlers of Gaston County were principally Scotch Irish, Pennsylvania Dutch and English.
 By 1910, Gaston County was booming with industrial activity.
 There were at least 11 cotton mills in operation, including Stowesville Mill and Loray Mills.
-The Loray Mills, later known as the Firestone Mill, is listed on the National Register of Historic Places and is the largest textile mill under on roof in the south.
+The Loray Mills, later known as the Firestone Mill, is listed on the National Register of Historic Places and is the largest textile mill under on

-Today, Gaston County is part of the Greater Charlotte metropolitan area.
-Th 2000 Census shows that the county is ranked 8th in population at 190,365 The county also has the distinction of having fifteen incorporated towns, th most of any county in North Carolina.
+Гоday, Gaston County is part of the Greater Charlotte metropolitan area.
+Th 2000 Census shows that the county is ranked 8th in population at 190,365 The county also has the distinction of having fifteen incorporated towns, the most of any county in North Carolina.

 Gaston County continues to diversify its economic structure with high-tech ndustries, while preserving the old textile mill village heritages.
-Many of the downtowns strive to retain their original character and atmosphere by restorin old buildings for new uses and businesses.
-Various old mill town villages has also been restored into new housing communities.
+Many of the downtowns strive to retain their original character and atmosphere by restoring old buildings for new uses and businesses.
+Various old mill town villages have also been restored into new housing communities.
 There is also a large population that commutes into downtown Charlotte, which is the region' service, banking, retail, entertainment, and cultural center.

 Belmont Abbey College, founded by Benedictine monks in the 1870s is just one of the higher educational institutions found in Gaston County.
-Gastor College and the North Carolina Vocational Textile School are also located in Gaston County.

-Numerous parks and recreation centers provide residents the opportunity to engage in outdoor activities, such as soccer, basketball, biking, and baseball Other outdoor activities that are common, due to the topography of the county being gently rolling to hilly with several pronounced ridges, are hiking and roc climbing at Crowders Mountain State Park.
+Gaston limbing at Crowders Mountain State Park.
 Pronounced ridges in the county nclude Kings Mountain Pinnacle (the highest peak at 1,075 ft.), Crowders Mountain, Spencer Mountain, Jackson's Knob, and Paysour Mountain.
 Tourism continues to thrive with the over growing Daniel Stowe Botanical Gardens, Christmas Town USA (McAdenville), Crowders Mountain State Park the nearby Kings Mountain National Military Park, the Gaston County Museum, the Schiele Museum of Natural History & Planetarium, and the C. Grier Beam Truck Museum.
-These attractions have been known to attract a large number of out-of-state visitors.
+These attractions have been known to pleasant journey through the county.